hithereiamaliff/mcp-datagovmy/README.md

 - **grabMapsApiKey**: Optional.
 Required for GrabMaps geocoding, which is optimized for locations in Malaysia.
 - **awsAccessKeyId**: Required for GrabMaps integration.
 AWS access key for GrabMaps API authentication.
 - **awsSecretAccessKey**: Required for GrabMaps integration.
 AWS secret key for GrabMaps API authentication.
 - **awsRegion**: Required for GrabMaps integration.
-AWS region for GrabMaps API (default: 'ap-southeast-5' for Malaysia region).
+AWS region for GrabMaps API (e.g. 'ap-southeast-5' for Malaysia region or ap-southeast-1 for Singapore region).

 If neither Google Maps nor GrabMaps API keys are provided, the GTFS transit tools will automatically fall back to using Nominatim (OpenStreetMap) API for geocoding, which is free and doesn't require credentials.